GunchLV/crafting_flowcharts/README.md

 ![Image](https://github.com/user-attachments/assets/d1c2ceba-b4d8-4834-901c-a74847364899)

 ## Output?
-When it looks up all materials and make a html for chart, it will save .html in directory you run .py file and open it in your default web browser.<br/>
+When it looks up all materials and make a html for chart, it will save .html in directory you run .exe file and open it in your default web browser.<br/>
 Nodes will have <ins>count of total</ins> coponents needed for finished final product.<br/>
 You can also play with options:
 * Don't open file in web browsen whn it is created